AhsanAyaz/vibing-the-future-with-angular/content/angular-day-italy-2025.md

 prompt:
 Generate a super realistic image of a programmer using this drawing.
 Keep the weird pose as much as realistically possible.
-Use myself as the programmer in the image.

 <!-- .element: class="fragment" -->